1 Corinthians 15:26 “The last enemy that will be destroyed is death.”

 We must not neglect so great of a Salvation.
 The exuberance that we show in trying to keep our bodies alive should be redirected into what keeps our souls alive.
 Whether we die young or die old, on the spectrum of eternity the difference is miniscule.

 People will say how much of a tragedy it was that someone was taken far too young.
-“They still had so much life to live”, are the concessions of remorse and yet I ask, what in life lost was it they regret?—-Working more hours?
-Purchasing more stuff?
-Having more parties?
-Please tell me what has such unsurpassing value that made their death such a tragedy?
+“They still had so much life to live”, are the concessions of remorse and yet I wonder what in life was lost that leads to regret?—-the desire to work more hours?
+Acquiring more possessions?
+Going to more parties?
+What in life has such unsurpassing value that made their death such a tragedy?
 What does this world hold that has any value left in it at all?

 Those who walk in the Spirit do the will of the Father and it is His perfect will that lends value to life.

-Where we should place value is in the life that Jesus gives.
-We would then place greater emphasis on what is important to the Lord and less of what is important to us.
+The value of life is that which Jesus gives.
+If we placed greater emphasis on what is important to the Lord and less of what is important to us we might have a different perspective in death.

 Mark 12:30-31 “And you shall love the Lord your God with all your heart, with all your soul, with all your mind, and with all your strength.’
 This is the first commandment.
 And the second, like it, is this: ‘You shall love your neighbor as yourself.’
 There is no other commandment greater than these.”

 When we walk with a heavenly perspective versus an earthly one, we walk with a different purpose.
-Life becomes more worth living and death is a hope, not a curse.
+Life becomes worth living and death brings a future hope, not a curse.
+The last enemy is spiritual death and that was satisfied by Christ for all who believe.

-Jesus has changed everything.
-Walk in Him and trust Him and the fear and anxiety will dissipate with the world and all that is in it.
+Jesus changes everything.
+Walk in Him and trust Him and the fear and anxiety of death will dissipate with the world and all that is in it.

 There is hope.
 Die to yourself and live in it.